Loading...

 While some level of risk is still involved in these funds, it is generally considered to be lower than that of equity mutual funds.

 1. Diversification: Incorporating Mutual Debt Funds into an investment portfolio can offer increased diversification and the potential to mitigate overall risk.
+You can also use our Portfolio Overlap Tool to ensure that your investments are well-diversified and there is minimal overlap among your holdings.

 2. Liquidity: With debt mutual funds, you can purchase or sell your units whenever necessary, giving you quick access to your invested funds.
 You can rest assured that your assets will be readily available when required.